-On 11th November 1890, the SS Australien, carrying unassisted immigrants from from Port Said in Egypt to Australia, docked in the Port of Sydney.
+On 11th November 1890, the SS Australien, carrying unassisted immigrants from Port Said in Egypt to Australia, docked in the Port of Sydney.
 Among the steerage passengers was Michael Misto.
 Almost 131 years later, in the small town of Alpha in Central Queensland, “Misto’s” can be found engraved into the footpath on Shakespeare St.

-The story of how this young man, with little or nothing but the fare for his passage, came to be a respected business man known and loved across the Central West, and of his wife, Jemellia Domeny, is a tribute to the courage, determination, tenacity and spirit of generosity of Syrian/Lebanese immigrants of the late 19th Century.
+The story of this young man, with little or nothing but the fare for his passage, who came to be a respected business man known and loved across the Central West, and of his wife, Jemellia Domeny, is a tribute to the courage, determination, tenacity and spirit of generosity of Syrian/Lebanese immigrants of the late 19th Century.

-The Misto story is told with love and pride by Margaret Clapham, granddaughter of Michael Misto and Jemellia Domainy.
-It was gleaned, as many stories are, at Grandmother Jemellia’s knee and from memories shared by her mother and aunts over a lifetime of family gatherings.
+The Misto story is told with love and pride by Margaret Clapham, granddaughter of Michael Misto and Jemellia Domeny.
+She built it from stories heard at her Grandmother Jemellia’s knee and from memories shared by her mother and aunts over a lifetime of family gatherings.
 When the urge to visit Longreach and Alpha, to see for herself the places so loved by the Mistos, led to a road trip, Margaret discovered there was far more to her family than she realised.